-Until , all dealers that effect transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+Until June 27, 2006 (25 days after the date of this prospectus), all dealers that effect transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.